 The side walls in this office are only 5 feet high and the ceiling is 8 feet at its peak…but it doesn’t feel like that when you are in the room.

-The next way to make a low ceiling look higher is to hang vertical artwork.
+The next way to make a room look taller is to hang a vertical display of artwork.

 Tall artwork also draws the eye upward toward the ceiling.